ErnieAtLYD/MoodThingy-WP-Plug-In/readme.txt

 2. MoodThingy Stats Dashboard

 == Changelog ==

+= 2.0 =
+* July 19, 2014: The formerly PRO version of MoodThingy is now available.
+The code base is available as open source at https://github.com/ErnieAtLYD/MoodThingy-WP-Plug-In, and pull requests are welcome.

 = 1.14 =
 * Now added the ability to share through Facebook.
 In the UI, the option to allow Twitter has been replaced with a general social media sharing option that will let you share via Twitter and Facebook.